Dash Sylvereye: A WebGL-powered Library for Dashboard-driven Visualization of Large Street Networks: Related work

 \subsection{Open tools}

-We limited our review of open tools on programming libraries that are still active, that show the aforementioned mentioned features, or with an associated programming library.
+The following are tools that are made available openly through code repositories across the web.
+We limited our review on programming libraries that are still active, that show the aforementioned mentioned features, or with an associated programming library.
 For the sake of comparison with the library reported in this paper, we gave priority to JavaScript and Python libraries, but we also covered the widely-used Gephi tool, which is Java-based.
-Tools are classified into two classes: tools that do not support any kind of GPU acceleration, and tools that support some kind of GPU acceleration, either for rendering, for computing layouts, or for some other compute-intensive task.